Football v Homophobia is proud to announce that the nominations window for the 7th Annual FvH Awards is now OPEN!

 International Award

-The International Award is for a football stakeholder; any organisation big or small that has delivered exceptional work over the past 12 months to make football a better place for LGBTQ+ people.
+The International Award is for those outside of England, Wales and Scotland - stakeholders, organisations big or small, and individuals who have delivered exceptional work over the past 12 months to make football a better place for LGBTQ+ people.
 Whether it’s enabling LGBTQ+ people to get involved in the game, using football as a tool to create positive outcomes for LGBTQ+ communities, or educating young people in football environments, our winner will:

 • Be able to describe the need for their work